Business VOIP Phone Service

 - Price based on a 10 user account.
 Pricing may increasing depending upon number of users.

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.

 How does SIP Trunking differ from traditional phone lines?

 Using your companies existing bandwidth, Session Initiation Protocol (SIP) trunks provide a digital version of a phone line by removing the need for physical assets such as wiring and boxes.
 In addition to this wireless connectivity, SIP Trunks are much more versatile than traditional phone lines, allowing for the transmission of voice messages, data, and video.
-Furthermore, companies with multiple offices and remote employees tend to employ SIP services over landline service because of its networking capabilities.
-Based on these facts, companies tend to report a 40%-75% savings when switching from traditional phone service to SIP Trunking service.
+Furthermore, companies with multiple offices and remote employees choose SIP trunks because of its networking capabilities.
+Based on these facts, companies tend to report a 40%-60% savings when switching from traditional phone service to SIP Trunking service.

 Voice over Internet Protocol (VoIP) and Session Initiation Protocol (SIP) may act similar from the outside, but they operate differently.
 One of the main differences between the two is their scale.
 VoIP enables inbound and outbound calls dedicated to one particular outlet, whereas SIP is a much larger application that has the ability to spread transmissions to many users at once- sending not only voice messages but data and video as well.

 Do SIP Trunks use a lot of bandwidth?

 SIP Trunks do not use a lot of bandwidth- only 88KB per call.
 In comparison, sending an email with a 1-page PDF attachment uses around 180KB.